 Take precautions when bringing your pet through airport security

 Your pet's carrier will have to pass through the security screening along with you.
-You have two options: Either be sure your pet is securely harnessed so you can safely contain them outside their carrier while it's being x-rayed, or request a special secondary screening that won't require you to take them out of their carrier.
+You have two options: Either be sure your pet is securely harnessed so you can safely contain them outside their carrier while the carrier is being X-rayed, or request a special secondary screening that won't require you to take them out of their carrier.

 Be aware of the dangers of flying your pet in a cargo hold

-Most U.S. airlines are required to report all companion animal incidents that occur in the cargo hold, and consumers should study the performance record of any airline before choosing to fly your pet in a cargo hold.
+Most U.S. airlines are required to report all companion animal incidents that occur in the cargo hold, and you may want to review the performance record of an airline before choosing to fly your pet in their cargo hold.
+Keep in mind though that one incident cannot reflect on an entire airline.
+Also, many mistakes are caused by human error rather than policy faults.

 Follow these tips if your pet must fly in the cargo hold